Accessibility guide

 Autism

-Our autism champions are staff who have been trained to support people with autism.
+Some of our staff have been trained to support autistic people.
 They promote Autistic Spectrum Condition (ASC) awareness throughout the parliamentary service.
 They are also a point of contact for Members of the Scottish Parliament (MSPs) and their staff seeking advice on visits to the Parliament by groups or individuals with ASC.
-If you are planning a visit and would like support please contact us.
+If you are planning a visit and would like support, please contact us.

 WelcoME app